axanim/auto-annotated-portfolio/content/pages/ndis.md

           url: >-
             /images/DALL·E 2024-08-07 17.38.51 - A serene and modern workspace
             with a diverse group of individuals using AI tools on laptops and tablets.
-One person interacts peacefully with an AI as.webp
+One person interacts peacefully with an AI as.jpg
           altText: Item image
           caption: Caption of the image
           elementId: ''